-Most sales tools tell you what happened yesterday.
+Most sales tools show you what happened yesterday.
 A better tool tells you what to do right now.
-When it comes to cold outreach, that starts with the subject line.
-Instead of hoping a clever phrase connects, you can use data to know for sure.
-A/B testing is the process of finding out what your buyers respond to, so every email you send is smarter than the last.
-This guide explains how to A/B test cold email subject lines inside Gmail to get more replies and book more meetings.
-It’s how top teams achieve 52% reply rates while the rest of the industry struggles with 2%.
+For cold outreach, that starts with your subject line.
+Stop guessing which clever phrase might connect and start using data to know for sure.
+This is where ab testing email subject lines comes in.
+It’s a simple method for figuring out what your buyers actually respond to.
+This guide shows you exactly how to ab test email subject lines in Gmail to get more replies.
+It’s the difference between a 2% reply rate and a 52% reply rate.

 Key Takeaways